OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Overview

 Reverse engineers use a lot of tools, frameworks, and apps, many of which you've encountered in this guide.
 Consequently, the presence of such tools on the device may indicate that the user is attempting to reverse engineer the app.

-Users increase their risk by installing such tools.
+Some reverse engineering tools can only run on a rooted device, force the app into debugging mode or start a service on the mobile phone.
+Different ways would need to be implemented in the mobile app to detect a reverse engineering attack and react to it, like terminating the app.

 #### Detection Methods